polarityio/cortex-xsoar/README.md

 The API token to use to authenticate with the Demisto server.
 See the official documentation for instructions on setting up an API token.

+## Querying and Creation Details

+There are some current limitations to the integration in relation to the query and creation of Incidicents and Indicators due to some issues with Demisto's API.
+Currently we are finding that Indicator searches are not exhaustive meaning there could be other indicators in Demisto that we are not finding.
+This is not happening often but is possible.

+Also when we are creating an Incident using the dashboard we are setting the name of the incident to the Entity's Value and setting a label to Polarity for later reference that the incident was created in Polarity.
+We are also running a playbook that you select on the Incident after it is created.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).